 All identified material risks are monitored through the Risk Register to ensure risk profile changes are identified early, allowing appropriate mitigating actions to be applied in order to prevent negative outcomes.
-Any material changes identified form part of the risk reporting to the GEC, entities' Executive Committee, to the GERC and to the relevant entity's Board.
+Any material changes identified form part of the risk reporting to the GEC, entities' Executive Committee, to the GERC and to the relevant entity's Board and/or Risk Committee.